sciZer0/newdiscoveries/c/README.md

 > **Energy is the resource for System to do Work.**

+Of course, Work and Energy have the same unit of measure.

 --

 ## 2.2.
 New Concept of Work and New Concept of Energy